IBM/event-streams/_2018.3.1/07-administering/06-scaling.md

 The speed of the storage available to Kafka brokers will impact performance.

-Set this at the time of installation with the `--set kafka.persistence.dataPVC.storageClassName=<STORAGE_CLASS>` option in your `helm install` command if using the CLI, or by entering the desired storage class into the **Storage class name** field of the **Kafka persistent storage settings** section of the **Configure** page if using the UI.
+Set this at the time of installation with the `--set kafka.persistence.dataPVC.storageClassName=<STORAGE_CLASS>` option in your `helm install` command if using the CLI, or by entering the required storage class into the **Storage class name** field of the **Kafka persistent storage settings** section of the **Configure** page if using the UI.

 For more information about available storage classes, see the [{{site.data.reuse.icp}} documentation](https://www.ibm.com/support/knowledgecenter/SSBS6K_3.1.1/manage_cluster/create_storage_class.html).